Gaurav-30/Boomerz/README.md

 # Air Quality Index

+An air quality index (AQI) is used by government agencies to communicate to the public how polluted the air currently is or how polluted it is forecast to become.
+Public health risks increase as the AQI rises.
+Different countries have their own air quality indices, corresponding to different national air quality standards.
+Some of these are the Air Quality Health Index (Canada), the Air Pollution Index (Malaysia), and the Pollutant Standards Index (Singapore).

 ## A One Health Approach NASA Space Apps Challenge

 In this approach a task was to use earth science and health science to study the effect of